Adieu l'ami: Plot

 Demobilised after the war in Algeria, legionnaire Franz Propp tries to get army doctor Dino Barran to go to the Congo with him.
 But Barran feels he has to help the beautiful Isabelle Moreau, whose lover he accidentally killed in Algeria.
 She wants him to take a job in a big firm in Paris, where his assistant will be an attractive girl called Dominique Austerlitz, and over the Christmas break to secretly return some missing documents to the safe.

 Propp, who has found work as a pimp, follows Barran into the building and overhears that there are also millions in wages in the safe.
 He wants the money, while Barran merely wants to fulfil his promise to Isabelle.
 After much arguing and fighting the two unwillingly co-operate and get the safe open, to find the money has been taken.
 They also find they are locked in the strong room with no light, air, food or drink.
 Escaping eventually through a shaft, they find a security guard shot dead.
 Successfully getting out of the building, they try to catch a flight at the airport but Propp is caught by the police.
 Despite intensive interrogation, he does not talk.

 Meanwhile, Barran, who has persuaded Dominique to shelter him, offers to talk to the police.
 They follow him to the scene of the crime, where Dominique is to look for evidence of his innocence, when Isabelle appears with a gun.
 In a fracas she shoots a policeman, whereupon both girls are killed by a police machine gun.
 It was the two of them who had taken the money, killed the guard, and tricked Barran into being their fall guy.

 Production

 Alain Delon was looking for an American actor to play his co-star in the film.
 He admired Bronson's acting, particularly in movies like Machine Gun Kelly and had the producer approach him when Bronson was in Europe making Villa Rides.
 Bronson's agent Paul Kohner later recalled:

 Silberman pitched Bronson on the fact that in the American film industry all the money, all the publicity, goes to the pretty boy hero types.
 In Europe, he told him, the public is attracted by character, not face.
 Bronson had always resisted doing European films before ...
 This time he was only half convinced by Silberman's arguments, but I made the deal for him to do Adieu l'ami.

 Bronson was signed in December 1967.
-The film was shot in Marseilles and Paris.
+The film was shot in Marseille and Paris.